 - I recommend using clear juices, like blueberry, apple, or pomegranate.
 And avoid juices that have added preservatives, as they will slow down or stop the fermentation.

-- Replace 2 cups of water in the recipes with 2 cups of sugar-free juice.
+- Replace 2 cups of water in the recipes with 2 cups of no-added-sugar juice.

 - For sparkling lemonade replace 1/2 cup of water with 1/2 cup of freshly squeezed lemon juice.
 Avoid bottled lemon juice, which tends to be high in sulfites.

-Unlike jun or kombucha, you can use any flavor of tea for your ginger bug sodas.
+Unlike jun or kombucha, you can use any flavor of tea for your turmeric bug sodas.

-Herbal black or green teas will all add a unique flavor.
+Herbal, black, or green tea all add a unique flavor.
 Feel free to replace anywhere from half to all of the water in your soda with brewed tea.
+However, you will still need to included the sugar and fresh turmeric to feed the culture.

 3. Other additions: